 A private home is viewed as the complete unit of the home with the garage and other buildings on the property.
 Houseboats and caravans are also viewed as private homes.
 The only condition being that they are permanently bound to a single address.
 A private home is only considered as such where the home is owned by the occupant (taxpayer) and where it serves as permanent domicile and not as temporary domicile.
 The purchase of a private home is subject to transfer tax.

-Since 2021 buyers aged under 35 years will on one occasion be exempt from payment of transfer tax (0%)subject to the condition that the purchase price may be a maximum of € 510,000 (2024).
+Since 2021 buyers aged under 35 years will on one occasion be exempt from payment of transfer tax (0%) subject to the condition that the purchase price may be a maximum of € 525,000 (2025).
 In other cases, the rate for the home buyer remains 2%.
-Other buyers, such as investors in housing and buyers of other real estate (e.g. commercial property) will pay 10.4% (2024).
+Other buyers, such as investors in housing and buyers of other real estate (e.g. commercial property) will pay 10.4% (2025).
+As of 2026 the transfer tax for housing facilities (for purposes other than self-occupancy) will be reduced to 8%.

-Once it has been determined that a home can be viewed as an 'Own Home', the home automatically qualifies for tax purposes for the Own Home Scheme based on Box 1 (Work and Home: maximum tax rate 49.50% for 2024).
+Once it has been determined that a home can be viewed as an 'Own Home', the home automatically qualifies for tax purposes for the Own Home Scheme based on Box 1 (Work and Home: maximum tax rate 49.50% for 2025).